 Despite areas with heightened crime rates, Adelaide overall offers a high quality of life with its clean air, ample services, and friendly communities.
 By staying informed and taking sensible precautions, residents and visitors can fully enjoy all that Adelaide has to offer.

-Questions people ask about the worst suburbs in Adelaide
+FAQs on the worst suburbs in Adelaide

 Suggested reading: Want to know which are the worst suburbs in Brisbane?
 Read Soho’s article for more.